 - Testing and isolation requirements to avoid interference

 7 PCB grounding techniques for high-power and HDI designs

 The grounding guidelines will be different for isolated and non-isolated power circuits.
 You can find the best grounding solution for your application using combinations of PCB grounding practices discussed in this section.

 A ground plane is a copper layer in your stack-up that provides an easy signal return path.
 Generally, this plane is placed right below the signal plane to reduce the return path.
 They allow controlled impedance signal routing in a microstrip or stripline configuration.
 Here, one of the interior copper planes is normally dedicated as a ground plane in a multilayer PCB.

-Having separate ground planes for high and low-voltage sections can help reduce crosstalk.
+Having separate ground planes for high and low-voltage sections can help reduce crosstalk and maintain signal integrity in high-density boards.
 These ground planes should be connected separately to the power supply.
 Large ground planes help with the thermal management of higher currents as they act as heat sinks to transport heat evenly throughout the board.

 Follow these guidelines when you have dedicated ground planes in your design: